jean-t86/find-your-hat/README.md

 Once installed, install the program's dependencies with `node i` in your terminal with the project's folder as working directory.

 You can then run the program by typing `node index.js`.

+## Playing the game
+In this game, you need to move the character, represented by `*`, to the hat `^`.

+`O` represent holes and need to be avoided.

+When you run the game, a field will be printed out to the console.

+You can then enter a direction in which to move:
+* u - up
+* d - down
+* l - left
+* r - right